-- 1. Design and test 2 to 4 siRNA sequences per gene.
+- siRNA experiment 1.
+Design and test two to four siRNA sequences per gene.
 Do not attempt to design siRNAs on your own.
-Go to thermofisher.com/sirna and utilize the best-in-class design algorithms to design your siRNAs. - 2.
-Avoid RNases.
+Go to www.lifetechnologies.com/rnai and utilize the best-inclass design algorithms to design your siRNAs. - 2.
+Avoid RNases!
 Trace amounts of ribonucleases can sabotage siRNA experiments.
-Since RNases are present throughout the laboratory environment, on your skin, in the air, on anything touched by bare hands, or on anything left open to the air, it is important to take steps to prevent and eliminate RNase contamination.
-We offer a complete line of products designed to detect and eliminate RNases. - 3.
+Since RNases are present throughout the laboratory environment on your skin, in the air, on anything touched by bare hands or on anything left open to the air, it is important to take steps to prevent and eliminate RNase contamination.
+Life Technologies[TM] offers a complete line of products designed to detect and eliminate RNases. - 3.
 Maintain healthy cell cultures and strict protocols for good transfection reproducibility.
 In general, healthy cells are transfected at higher efficiency than poorly maintained cells.
 Routinely subculturing cells at a low passage number ensures that there will be minimal instability in continuous cell lines from one experiment to the next.
 When performing optimization experiments we recommend transfecting cells within 50 passages, since transfection efficiency drops over time. - 4.
 Avoid antibiotic use.
 Avoid the use of antibiotics during plating and up to 72 hours after transfection.
 Antibiotics have been shown to accumulate to toxic levels in permeabilized cells.
-Additionally, some cells and transfection reagents require serum-free conditions for optimal siRNA delivery.
+Additionally, some cells and transfection reagents require serumfree conditions for optimal siRNA delivery.
 We suggest you perform a pilot transfection experiment in both normal growth media and serum-free media to determine the best condition for each transfection. - 5.
 Transfect siRNAs using optimized reagents.
 Use an optimized siRNA transfection reagent and protocol for your cell type.
 The choice of transfection reagent is critical for success in siRNA experiments.
 It is essential to use transfection reagents formulated to deliver small RNAs (most commercially available transfection reagents were designed for large plasmid DNA, not small RNA molecules).
 Also, some reagents have been developed for the transfection of specific cell lines while others have broader specificity.
-For help selecting the appropriate transfection reagent, see "siRNA transfection", p 100. - 6.
+For help selecting the appropriate transfection reagent, see siRNA transfection, page 88. - 6.
 Use an appropriate positive control to optimize transfection and assay conditions.
 Housekeeping genes are suitable positive controls for most cell types.
 To optimize conditions, transfect target cells with several concentrations of an siRNA specific to your chosen positive control and to your experimental target siRNA.
 Measure the reduction in the control protein or mRNA level compared to untransfected cells 48 hours after transfection.
 Too much siRNA can lead to cell toxicity and death.
-For maximum convenience, we offer positive control siRNAs against a variety of gene targets (see p 103).
+For maximum convenience, Life TechnologiesTM offers positive control siRNAs against a variety of gene targets (see page 92).

-- 7. Use a negative control siRNA to distinguish nonspecific effects (see p 104).
+- 7. Use a negative control siRNA to distinguish non-specific effects (see page 92).
 Negative controls should be designed by scrambling the nucleotide sequence of the most active siRNA.
 However, be sure to perform a homology search to ensure that your negative control sequence lacks homology to the genome of the organism being studied. - 8.
 Use labeled siRNAs for protocol optimization.
 Fluorescently labeled siRNA can be used to analyze siRNA stability and transfection efficiency.
-Labeled siRNA is also useful to study siRNA subcellular localization and in double-label experiments (with a labeled antibody) to visualize cells that receive siRNA during transfection and to correlate transfection with down-regulation of the target protein.
+Labeled siRNA is also useful to study siRNA subcellular localization and in double label experiments (with a labeled antibody) to visualize cells that receive siRNA during transfection and to correlate transfection with down-regulation of the target protein.

-Optimization of siRNA transfection
+Optimization of siRNA Transfection